 The story of the Katharine Hepburn Cultural Arts Center begins on December 5, 1905, a year and a half before Katharine Hepburn was born.
-That day, a meeting was held at the home of Joseph Cone, printer, performer, and musician, for the purpose of forming the Old Saybrook Musical and Dramatic Club.
+That day, a meeting was held at the home of Joseph Cone, printer, performer, poet and musician, for the purpose of forming the Old Saybrook Musical and Dramatic Club.
 The meeting was a success and the Club was incorporated eleven months later with a two-fold purpose: the presentation of theatrical performances and the construction of a theatre to house these performances.

 Over the next forty years, as Kathy Hepburn became Kate and built international fame as an actress, the building would become an integral part of the Saybrook community, adopting almost as many guises as its namesake to come.
 Besides serving as home for the Musical and Dramatic Club, the Town Hall showed the first movies in Old Saybrook, served as a basketball court for the school, and gave shelter to the Ivoryton Players when the second World War made their remote playhouse too difficult to reach.
 In 1935, Ethel Barrymore appeared on the stage of the Town Hall and in 1943, Eleanor Roosevelt stopped by.
 Still, on the whole, the building never quite lived up to its potential as a performing arts center and by the mid-fifties, the Town of Old Saybrook had removed any possibility of performance, or basketball for that matter, by dividing the audience chamber up into town offices.
-The proscenium was forgotten and the stage itself became a conference room.
+The proscenium was preserved and the stage itself became a conference room.

-Ms. Hepburn, of course, more than lived up to her potential and spent these same years flying from coast to coast or abroad as her career demanded.
+Miss Hepburn, of course, more than lived up to her potential and spent these same years flying from coast to coast or abroad as her career demanded.
 Yet, she always came back to Fenwick and Old Saybrook.
 It was a haven for her, a retreat, a place she called “paradise” and it was to this paradise that she retired in 1997, sixty-five years after her screen debut.
 Fittingly, she would also die there, in 2003.

 That same year, with the town offices removed to the new Town Hall, the town of Old Saybrook voted to restore Mr. Cone’s building to its original use as a theatre.
-Two years later, Ms. Hepburn’s family granted the Town the right to name this theatre after her and thus, the Katharine Hepburn Cultural Arts Center was born.
+Two years later, Miss Hepburn’s family granted the Town the right to name this theatre after her and thus, the Katharine Hepburn Cultural Arts Center was born.